-Keep in mind that unless the board determines that these factors outweigh public safety, the board is required to parole those life inmates who are now eligible for parole.17
+Please note that unless the board determines that these factors outweigh public safety, the board is required to parole those life inmates who are now eligible for parole.5

-Sometimes after the board determines that it will grant an inmate parole, it changes its mind.
+Sometimes after the BPH determines that it will grant an inmate parole, it changes its mind.
 This process is known as parole rescission.
-Sometimes the board initiates a parole rescission, and sometimes it's the governor who initiates the process.18
+Sometimes the board initiates a parole rescission, and sometimes it's the governor who initiates the process.9

-Once again, the standard for rescinding parole is the "some evidence" standard.
-The parole board must simply have "some evidence" that the facts or circumstances are such that even though it at one time believed parole was appropriate, it no longer does.19 And although public outcry can cause the board to reconsider granting an inmate parole, that alone can't alone be the basis for rescission.20
+The standard for rescinding parole is the "some evidence" standard.
+The parole board must simply have "some evidence" that the facts or circumstances are such that even though it at one time believed parole was appropriate, it no longer does.10

 - disciplinary conduct by the inmate while incarcerated,